Figma, Sketch, Invision

 In order to understand the current landscape of this problem space better, I did a comparison of similar products currently available on the market.
 I looked at three different products and the benefits they each offered to their users.

-For my primary research, I decided to use the interview method, conducting one-on-one interviews with millennial creative professionals who had experience collaborating with other creative professionals.
+For my primary research, I decided to use the interview method, conducting one-on-one interviews with millennial creative professionals who had experience collaborating with other creative professionals on a variety of projects.
 I wanted to gain a deeper understanding of how they find work and professionals to collaborate with.
 I also wanted to know what was missing from the process and what they thought might make it better.

 I discovered themes from the interviews that allowed me to narrow my focus on what I could solve with a native app solution that would make the biggest impact for users.